Epik: Patriots.win

 Epik provides hosting to Patriots.win, previously known as TheDonald.win, the independent far-right web forum that was created as a successor to the r/The_Donald subreddit banned by Reddit in June 2020.
 The website has been labeled "a magnet for extreme discourse" by the Financial Times.

-According to a January 16, 2021 report from the Wall Street Journal, Epik had threatened to take TheDonald.win offline over the forum failing to remove white supremacist, racist, and violent content.
+According to a report in the Wall Street Journal on January 16, 2021, Epik had threatened to take TheDonald.win offline over the forum failing to remove white supremacist, racist, and violent content.
 The Journal also reported that Jody Williams, TheDonald.win's owner, had received multiple requests from the FBI for user information due to threatening posts.
 Williams had struggled to moderate the forum's racist, antisemitic, and violent posts over the prior months, and some of TheDonald.win's volunteer moderators had responded by thwarting Williams's efforts to take down the violent and objectionable content on the forum.
 Williams and his family had also received daily death threats from the users he banned from the forum.
 On January 20, 2021, due to an internal power struggle over the TheDonald.win domain between the moderators and Williams, a new forum called Patriots.win was created and TheDonald.win was shut down by Williams on January 21.